agualis/asalto-cypress/README.md

 ## EXERCISE 1: Creating the first test

-Checkout the [Step  branch](https://github.com/agualis/asalto-cypress/tree/) for the initial setup.
+Checkout the [Exercise1  branch](https://github.com/agualis/asalto-cypress/tree/) for the initial setup.

 - Create a simple test that opens *google* homepage
 - Search *bilbostack* term